The road to scalable AI: beyond data integration

 Moving beyond data integration for even better AI results

-While an integrated modern data infrastructure effectively addresses AI scaling challenges, exploring additional strategies can further enhance AI performance and outcomes.
+While an integrated data infrastructure effectively addresses AI scaling challenges, exploring additional strategies can further enhance AI performance and outcomes.
 Consider the following approaches to optimize your AI initiatives:

 Data democratization